 But this wondrous land also packs in a delectable cuisine as evidenced when you visit a world famous olive oil producer to learn about the process and taste the beautiful variations.
 These ‘hands-on-food’ experiences continue to flow, such as when you stop to devour local truffles in Livade or taste the freshest seafood in Rovinj.
 In between so many tasty stops the cycling is breezy when you are surrounded by such incredible nature and sights.

 Sounds are also a key element not to be missed on this trip and this is strikingly obvious in the medieval town of Grožnjan.
 Known as ‘The City of Artists’ due to its numerous galleries and art studios, the noise of jazz and classical music drifts through its delightful streets.

 The final stop will be at the largest Istrian city of Pula.
-This coastal area is a dream to explore with its towering Roman Amphitheatre contrasting the quiet beach and protected harbor.
-It sums up the mixture of beauty that is Istria and makes this journey such a mesmerizing experience.
+This coastal area is a dream to explore with its towering Roman Amphitheatre contrasting the quiet beach and protected harbour.
+It sums up the mixture of beauty that is Istria and makes this journey such a mesmerising experience.